mixbytes/audits_public/Curve Finance/DAO Voting Forwarder/README.md

-* “Blind” manual check of the code and model behind the code
+* "Blind" manual check of the code and model behind the code
-* “Guided” manual check of the code
+* "Guided" manual check of the code
 * Check of adherence of the code to requirements of the client
 * Automated security analysis using internal solidity security checker
 * Automated security analysis using public analysers